julia-andrus/Classes_2020-2021/README.md

 * R code to be added very soon

+*Same Data data, but in 3 different languages: LaTex, R and Python

 #### STAT 461_Intro to Math Stat I
 * Assignments written in LaTex

   * Pdf of the LaTex-assigments provided to show my result of work

 * R code to be added very soon

+*Same Data data, but in 3 different languages: LaTex, R and Python

+#### Econ 314-Private and Public Investment:

+*Exploration in R more with Econ class
+  *graphs, cash flow charts, and other types of data visulization